310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Shinobu awkward %}
-I would rather you don’t rely on me so much for that~… I’m quite feeble, so it will eventually crush me.
+I would rather you don’t rely on me so much for that~… I’m quite feeble, so I will eventually collapse.
 {% endbubble %}

 {% bubble Shinobu srsthinking %}